ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 :::Question
 a.
-How does halving the length change the fundamental?
+How does halving the mass change the fundamental?
 Find the ratio of the fundamental frequency of System 2 to that of System 1.

 b.
 What would you expect the ratio in the previous part to be from the theory?
 Remember that the frequency of the fundamental is  $f_1= \frac{1}{2L}\sqrt{\frac{T}{\mu}}$.
 :::
 ::: Question
 a.
+How does halving the length change the fundamental?
 Find the ratio of the fundamental frequency of System 3 to that of System 1.
-How does halving the mass change the fundamental?

 b.
 What would you expect the ratio in the previous part to be given the theory?
+Remember that the frequency of the fundamental is  $f_1= \frac{1}{2L}\sqrt{\frac{T}{\mu}}$.

 :::Note
 The mass we are referring to in this question is the hanging mass, which determines the tension in the string.